-When we look out at the vast reaches of space, our Planet Earth is indeed an island of life floating in an endless sea of stars.
+Planet Earth is indeed an island of life floating in an endless sea of stars.
 It is unlike anywhere else in the universe.
-It is so important in this modern time for us to have stories that connect us while stoking within us a sense of magic and wonder.
-As people everywhere begin to recognize the path our ancestors took to lead us to this day, a global narrative is emerging.
-As those awakened to this odyssey begin embodying the perennial wisdom of their ancestors, others are awakening to this journey of discovery.
-When you continue down this path you will discover that a piece of your own ancestry is woven into this unfolding global narrative.
-The people of Hawai’i have a very special piece to this story that gives a greater context to our significant place in history right now.
+This is a powerful story that connects us all while stoking a sense of magic and wonder.
+As people recognize the path our ancestors took that leads us to this day, a global narrative emerges.
+Read on to learn how a piece of your own ancestry is woven into this unfolding story.
+The people of Hawai’i have some very special wisdom that gives needed context to this moment in history right now.

 “We need myths that will identify the individual not with his local group but with the planet.” ― Joseph Campbell, The Power of Myth